paolomotta/real-time-it-news/README.md

 - **Regex patterns**: Structural patterns with additional weight
 - **Source weights**: How trustworthy/relevant a source is considered

 This allows you to adjust filtering behavior without modifying the code.
+The keyword matching is based on the title and not on the content of the news.

 Example: